 1. Install the required R packages

-Connect via VPN then browse to myadroit or mydella.
-Choose "Clusters" then "_Adroit/Della Cluster Shell Access".
+Connect via VPN (if off-campus) then browse to myadroit or mydella.
+Choose "Clusters" then "Adroit/Della Cluster Shell Access".
 This will open a black terminal screen.
 Run these commands (for your specific R packages):

 $ module load rh/devtoolset/8 # tiger only (not della or adroit) $ R > install.packages(c("dplyr", "lubridate")) # answer "yes" twice then choose OH as the mirror by entering the appropriate number > q()

 2. Upload your files

-Return to your browser tab with the MyAdroit/MyDella main menu or Dashboard.
+Return to your browser tab with the OnDemand main menu.
 Choose "Files" then "/scratch/network/<YourNetID>" on MyAdroit or "/scratch/gpfs/<YourNetID>" on MyDella.
 Choose "New Dir" to make a directory with a name you create (below this is referred to as <JobDirectory>).
 Double click on the newly created directory to open it.
 Choose "Upload" to transfer your R script, data files and Slurm script (job.slurm) from your local computer to Adroit/Della.
 If you need to edit a file after uploading then choose "Edit".
 You can also create new files.
 See a video demonstration of uploading files and many other operations in OnDemand.

 3. Submit the job